 Find information here on MOGAD, including information about the disease, recent research findings and resources for people living with MOGAD.

 The first few months after diagnosis can be difficult as you navigate a disease you had very likely never heard of before the first relapse happened.
-As such a rare disease, many of your loved ones and work colleagues have probably never heard of MOGAD either, which makes it doubly hard to explain to others when you are just starting to understand things yourself.
+As such a rare disease, many of your loved ones and work colleagues have probably never heard of MOGAD either, which makes it hard to explain to others when you are just starting to understand things yourself.
+If optic neuritis has been a feature of the first attack of MOGAD, it can be a worrying time as vision is affected and you might be concerned about making a good recovery and being able to function at work or home.
+Parents of children presenting with ADEM may be feeling particularly vulnerable at this time, after seeing their children experience seizures or behavioural changes that can occur suddenly with acute encephalitis, and also being subjected to an invasion of tests and scans.
 It is important at this time is not to overwhelm yourself too much, to just take one step at a time, surround yourself with support, ask questions as they come up for you, and to ask for help if you need it from your medical team.

-In the early days, your mental health can come under threat from many different aspects; including the suddenness of the relapse, the severity of the relapse, the many tests to secure the right diagnosis and most likely consultations with several doctors along the way, as well as the various medical treatments and drugs, including high dose corticosteroids.
-It is important to let your medical team know how you are feeling and to ask if you need professional help along the way.
-Meeting up with a psychologist can be empowering and helpful in learning tools to help you navigate living with an unpredictable disease.
+In the early days, mental health can come under threat from many different aspects.
+This may include the suddenness of the relapse, the severity of the relapse, the many tests to secure the right diagnosis and most likely consultations with several doctors along the way, as well as the various medical treatments and drugs, including high dose corticosteroids.
+It is important to let your medical team know how you are feeling and to ask if you need professional help at any stage.
+Connecting with a psychologist can be empowering and helpful in learning tools to help you navigate living with an unpredictable disease.
 It may be helpful to discuss this with your GP or healthcare team at each visit to stay on top of things and identify early which referrals may be of the greatest help to you.
-Living with MOGAD is a long-term partnership with your medical team, and one that benefits greatly from open and honest communication.
-Additionally, there may also be immunologists and ophthalmologists involved, as well as other specialists such as rehabilitation, continence, and psychology, depending on the functions affected by MOGAD.
+Living with MOGAD requires a partnership with your medical team, and one that benefits greatly from open and honest communication.
+Additionally, there may also be immunologists, ophthalmologists, rehabilitation specialists, continence specialists and psychologists involved in care, depending on the functions affected by MOGAD.